-- 1) Do you have any comments on our proposed work commitments for 2024-25 under our first strategic priority? - 2) Do you have any comments on our proposed work commitments for 2024-25 under our second strategic priority? - 3) Do you have any comments on our proposed work commitments for 2024-25 under our third strategic priority? - 4) Do you have any comments on our proposed work commitments for 2024-25 under our fourth strategic priority? - 5) Do you have any comments about our budget for 2024-25? - 6) Do you agree that the SRA's required portion of the practising certificate fee is reasonable and appropriate? - 7) Do you agree with the Compensation Fund contributions for 2024-25? - 8) Do you have any comments on the equality impact assessments of our proposed fees for 2024-25, or EDI-related work commitments in our proposed draft Business Plan for 2024-25?
+- 1. Do you have any comments on our proposed work commitments for 2024-25 under our first strategic priority? - 2.
+Do you have any comments on our proposed work commitments for 2024-25 under our second strategic priority? - 3.
+Do you have any comments on our proposed work commitments for 2024-25 under our third strategic priority? - 4.
+Do you have any comments on our proposed work commitments for 2024-25 under our fourth strategic priority? - 5.
+Do you have any comments about our budget for 2024-25?
+(Question is now closed) - 6.
+Do you agree that the SRA's required portion of the practising certificate fee is reasonable and appropriate?
+(Question is now closed) - 7.
+Do you agree with the Compensation Fund contributions for 2024-25?
+(Question is now closed) - 8.
+Do you have any comments on the equality impact assessments of our proposed fees for 2024-25, or EDI-related work commitments in our proposed draft Business Plan for 2024-25?
 Do you have information that will help us to further build our understanding in relation to impacts on different groups of solicitors?